-Publication notice period
+Article 27 Publication notice period

-- 1. At least thirty days in advance of the tariff period, the transmission system operator or the national regulatory authority, as relevant, depending on the party responsible for setting the transmission tariffs, shall publish the following information:: - (a) the transmission tariffs applicable for that tariff period; - (b) the charges for dedicated services charged to specific network users and at specific entry or exit points.
+- 1. At least thirty days in advance of the tariff period, the transmission system operator or the national regulatory authority, as relevant, depending on the party responsible for setting the transmission tariffs, shall publish the following prices applicable for that tariff period: - (a) the transmission tariffs; - (b) the charges for dedicated services charged to specific network users and at specific entry or exit points.

-Where the difference in the level of the respective transmission tariffs or charges referred to in the first subparagraph applicable for next tariff period as compared to the current one is expected to exceed twenty percent, the transmission tariffs or charges applicable for the next tariff period shall be published at least sixty days in advance thereof.
+Where the difference in the level of the respective prices referred to in the first subparagraph applicable for next tariff period as compared to the current one is expected to exceed twenty percent, the prices applicable for the next tariff period shall be published at least sixty days in advance thereof.

 - 2. At least thirty days before the annual yearly capacity auction, the transmission system operator or the national regulatory authority, as relevant, depending on the party responsible for setting the transmission tariffs, shall publish at least the indicative reference prices and the binding multipliers and seasonal factors applicable for the tariff period following such auction. - 3.
 Where the charge referred to in Article 4(2)(b) or the discounts for monthly and daily standard capacity products for interruptible capacity are recalculated within the tariff period, the updated transmission tariffs shall be published as early as possible before they are applicable.
-Each update shall be accompanied by the supporting information indicating the reasons for the changes in the level of such transmission tariffs.

-4. The reference price may be recalculated within the tariff period only in exceptional cases and subject to the approval of the national regulatory authority.
+Each update shall be accompanied by the supporting information indicating the reasons for the changes in the level of such transmission tariffs. - 4.
+The reference price may be recalculated within the tariff period only in exceptional cases and subject to the approval of the national regulatory authority.